-As a Law student, you will learn how to think critically, analyse complex facts and issues, and persuade by logical argument.
+This degree will give you the ability to think critically, and analyse facts and issues in order to persuade by logical argument.

 UC offers a Bachelor of Laws, which focuses on contemporary legal systems and policies.

-Freedom of choice in first-year Law allows students to try various subjects before making a final decision about the degree or degrees they intend to complete.
-Students intending to complete a double degree will choose non-Law courses needed for progression in their other degree.
+Freedom of choice in first-year Law allows you to try various subjects before making a final decision about the degree or degrees you intend to complete.
+Those completing a double degree will choose non-Law courses needed for progression in their other degree.

 The third and fourth years are made up of optional courses in Law.
 These courses cover a broad range of areas including: